arsyad-ah/toxic-comments/README.md

 # TODO List

-1. Complete docstrings and documentation
+- Change print statements to loggers
-2. Add 1-2 more models
+- Change / Upload data to read/write from/to DB (using DB image)
-3. Change print statements to loggers
+- Create a simple frontend for easy use to train / inference
-4. Change / Upload data to read/write from/to DB (using DB image)
+- Create prerequisite files to create folders and download necessary files (e.g. glove embeddings, data)
-5. Dockerize into images
+- Pending mlflow integration with transformer flavour to load, save and log models - [link](https://github.com/mlflow/mlflow/pull/8086)

-6. Create a simple frontend for easy use to train / inference
+# Bugs
-7. Create prerequisite files to create folders and download necessary files (e.g. glove embeddings, data)
+- BiLSTM model will break training pipeline if using the whole dataset.
+Need to relook into dataloader implementation